mtiutiu-heits/do-gitops-testing/create-doks-with-terraform-flux/README.md

 ```
 And then fill in the right values for the project ([variables.tf](variables.tf) contains the description for each variable).

-Now we're going to use this file to provide the required input variables as seen below:
+Now we're going to use this file to provide the required input variables and update the infrastructure as seen below:

 ```bash
 terraform plan -var-file="project.tfvars"
 terraform apply -var-file="project.tfvars"
 ```

-## Inspecting the cluster and applications state
+## Required tools for the cluster and applications state
 In order to inspect the Kubernetes cluster as well as the Flux CD state and getting information about various components we need to install a few tools like:

 1. `doctl` for DigitalOcean interaction (most of the tasks that can be done via the DO account web interface can be accomplished using the CLI version as well)
 2. `kubectl` for Kubernetes interaction
 3. `flux` for Flux CD interaction

+Having the above at hand will also help us create and manage the required Flux CD resources for example later on.

 ### Doctl